barry-ha/Griduino/docs/ASSEMBLY.md

 ![](img/battery-holder-img7096.jpg)

 **Do not** insert a battery yet.
 Put the battery aside until the end to avoid any chance of shorts during construction.
 In fact, the battery is optional.
-Its only purpose is to maintain the RTC (real time clock) while Griduino is turned off.
+Its only purpose is to maintain the RTC (real time clock) while Griduino is turned off, thereby reducing the wait-time for GPS synch.

 <h3>Step 11: Barometric Pressure Sensor</h3>

 The barometric sensor comes with a matching 8-pin header strip.
 Insert this header strip into the main board, long pins first and short pins extending upward.
 (Okay, it doesn't really matter but we think this looks better.)

-Break off two single pins from a leftover strip and insert them into the other two corners.
+If you have a **BMP-388**, break off two single pins from a leftover strip and insert them into the other two corners.
 The two single pins in the corners are for physical support and have no other functional purpose.
 Do not solder them yet.

+If you have a **BMP-390**, do not insert two single-pin supports.
+The BMP-390 breakout board is pin-compatible but a different size and the support holes don't line up.

 ![](img/pressure-img7098.jpg)